Darren-Noortman66/Investment-and-Home-Loan-Repayment-Calculator/README.md

 ## How you can help

-No help is needed right now, as these are currently being marked to Hyperion-Development's standards.
-However, if you do see improvements that can be made, then please feel free to point them out :D
+No help is needed right now, as the task is complete.
+However, if you do see improvements that can be made, then please feel free to point them out and I am always happy to improve my efficiency in code. :D